skypjack/entt/docs/md/graph.md

 # Introduction

-`EnTT` doesn't aim to offer everything one needs to work with graphs.
+`EnTT` does not aim to offer everything one needs to work with graphs.
 Therefore, anyone looking for this in the _graph_ submodule will be disappointed.<br/>
 Quite the opposite is true though.
 This submodule is minimal and contains only the data structures and algorithms strictly necessary for the development of